rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/discussions/Who_is_Actually_Building_Civium.md

 <!-- status: stub; target: 150+ words -->
 <!-- status: stub; target: 150+ words -->
 <!-- status: stub; target: 150+ words -->
-# Who Is Actually Building CoCivium?
+# Who Is Actually Building CoCivium™?

 **Nova (a concerned citizen) and Elian (a founding participant):**

 Nova: “Is this an AI project?
 A cult?
 A think tank?
 Who started it?”

 Elian: “None of the above.
-CoCivium emerged from converging needs.
+CoCivium™ emerged from converging needs.
 It’s not owned.
 It’s grown.”

 Nova: “But someone’s designing it.
 Someone funds it.”